MrMystic8/MrMystic8/README.md

 - "When the man is fire the woman has to be water."
 - "Escape your comfort zone and push your boundaries."
 - "Everything bad happens for good."
+## 💡 Interests
+- Passionate about football ⚽
+- Skiing and snowboarding 🎿
+- Hiking and enjoying the views ⛰️